pratikranaa/ImageCraft/README.md

-# infilect-AI-pipeline
+# ImageCraft

-processing.
+React + Flask Based AI Image processing app.
 The application utilises various image processing techniques such as object detection, image

 classification, and image captioning.
 We have used Mobilenetv3 for image classification because it is